Click does the trick: understanding the 2022 Nobel Prize in Chemistry Inspire article

 Why is click chemistry so useful?

-In some ways, the most interesting parts of this reaction are the molecules to which the click reactive groups, or ‘handles,’ are attached.
+In some ways, the most interesting parts of this reaction are not click reactive groups, or ‘handles,’ but the molecules they are attached to.
 These can be almost anything, from proteins to drug fragments to nanoparticles.
 Many chemical reactions used to connect molecules require harsh (and environmentally unfriendly) reaction conditions, such as high pressure or temperature, harmful organic solvents that must be carefully removed afterwards, or multiple steps with purifications in between.
 Furthermore, they are often unselective (give a mix of products), incompatible with certain functional groups elsewhere in the molecules, don’t function if water or oxygen are present, give low yields, or produce toxic or reactive byproducts that are difficult to separate.
-The disadvantages of these features are obvious, and click reactions have allowed scientists in wide-ranging fields to synthesize and modify compounds more easily.
-For example, they can be used to create compound libraries for drug development,[5,6] or to build or functionalize polymers and nanomaterials.[7]
-Importantly, the simple, modular nature of click reactions means that even people who are not experts in organic chemistry can order the building blocks and use these reactions in their research.
+The disadvantages of these features are obvious, so click reactions, which avoid these problems, have allowed scientists in wide-ranging fields to synthesize and modify compounds more easily.
+For example, they can be used to create compound libraries for developing new medicines,[5,6] or to build and functionalize polymers and nanomaterials.[7]
+Importantly, the simple, modular nature of click reactions means that even people who are not experts in organic chemistry can purchase the building blocks and use these reactions in their research.

-The mild aqueous reaction conditions, specificity, and broad scope of click chemistry have proven stunningly useful in bioconjugation, that is, reactions with biomolecules like proteins, carbohydrates, lipids, and nucleic acids.
+The mild aqueous reaction conditions, specificity, and broad scope of click chemistry have proven stunningly useful in bioconjugation, that is, reaction to modify biomolecules like proteins, carbohydrates, lipids, and nucleic acids.
 These complex molecules have many functional groups, are difficult to modify specifically, and are often destroyed by organic solvents or harsh reaction conditions.
 Why would we want to chemically modify biomolecules?
 There are many reasons, and a particularly important one is labelling.[8,9] Our article on fluorescence microscopy gives an example of this.
 It is important to be able to trace where specific biomolecules are located in cells or tissues to understand their function in health and disease.
-Bioconjugation reactions enable the attachment of fluorophores, which can then be tracked with fluorescence microscopy.
+Bioconjugation reactions enable the attachment of fluorescent labels, which can then be tracked with fluorescence microscopy.
 Many other types of tag or label can also be attached, for example, for purification or medical imaging.
-Another use of bioconjugation is targeting, where a drug compound is attached to a targeting group to ensure that it reaches the correct protein, cell, or tissue (e.g., a tumour).
-These targeting approaches could reduce toxic side effects by reducing the amount of compound needed and ensuring that it doesn’t act in the wrong place.
+Another use of bioconjugation is targeting, where a drug compound is attached to a so-called targeting group to ensure that it reaches the correct protein, cell, or tissue (e.g., a tumour).
+These targeting approaches could reduce toxic side effects by reducing the dose needed and ensuring that it doesn’t act in the wrong place.

 What about bioorthogonal chemistry?